Provable Training Data Identification for Large Language Models: Discussion

 \section{Discussion}

-\paragraph{Improving power by adjusted moment estimator.} In some auditing scenarios, a calibration set containing a mix of confirmed \textbf{members} and \textbf{non-members} is available, though with an arbitrary membership proportion.
+\paragraph{Leveraging confirmed training data to improve power.} In some auditing scenarios, a calibration set containing a mix of confirmed \textbf{members} and \textbf{non-members} is available, though with an arbitrary membership proportion.
 Such a set can be constructed by sampling from canonical public datasets known to be part of the model's training corpus (e.g., the Pile \citep{gao2020pile}) or by identifying instances of verbatim memorization.
 We argue that the information from known members can significantly enhance power.
 Accordingly, we propose a corresponding method based on the method of moments to estimate the data usage proportion.

 For convenience, we define $\pi_0 = 1 - \pi_{\text{test}}$.
 The raw estimator by moment for $\pi_0$ is: